This post was last Updated on by Himanshu Tyagi to reflect the accuracy and up-to-date information on the page.

 Method 3: Using for loop index and value

-This method uses the for loop and an index iterator to iterate the indices and display the values with respect to the index.
+This method uses the for loop and an index iterator to iterate the indices and display the values concerning the index.
 Finally, we will increment the index iterator to 1 until all the list elements are iterated.

 Syntax: